 The Truesdail Center, which offers speech and hearing therapy, provides students studying communication sciences and disorders an opportunity to apply what they've learned in a rewarding, community-facing environment.

-DISCOVER THE SCHOOL OF MUSIC
+DISCOVER THE SCHOOL OF PERFORMING ARTS

 Discover why Fiske Guide to Colleges calls Redlands “one of higher education’s better-kept secrets.”